 However, there are divergent ways people are struggling to engage these obligations, particularly when it comes to racial discrimination.

-A Washington, D.C. church is doing what it perceives to be in its best Christian interests to investigate and diminish the effects of systemic racial oppression.
+A Washington, D.C., church is doing what it perceives to be in its best Christian interests to investigate and diminish the effects of systemic racial oppression.
 It’s hosting two small-group book studies called “Conversations on Race” to engage this topic.
 One of the books is Good White Racist? by Kerry Connelly.
-The other book is of course, White Fragility, by Robin DiAngelo.
+The other book is, of course, White Fragility by Robin DiAngelo.

-Kerry Connelly is writer, blogger, and host of White on White – a podcast focused on re-imagining white identity that’s divorced from privilege and pseudo-(white) supremacy.
+Kerry Connelly is a writer, blogger, and host of White on White – a podcast focused on re-imagining white identity divorced from privilege and pseudo-(white) supremacy.
 Connelly is also pursuing her MDiv at Christian Church (Disciples of Christ)-affiliated Christian Theological Seminary.

 Her book, Good White Racist?
 Confronting Your Role in Racial Injustice suggests that white people, herself included, have inherited a system of whiteness.
 Resulting from the meaningful racial progress America has made, the construct of “whiteness” allows whites to view themselves as good people.